Dick Roberge

-Dick Roberge (born April 7, 1934) is a Canadian retired professional ice hockey forward and coach.
+Richard Lewis Roberge (April 7, 1934 – April 1, 2026) was a Canadian professional ice hockey forward and coach.
 He holds the record for most minor-league goals scored with 752.
 He is thought to be the inspiration behind Paul Newman's character, Reggie Dunlop, in the movie Slap Shot and appears in the film in an uncredited role as a referee.

 Playing career

-Roberge spent the majority of his career with the Johnstown Jets, joining the team at the start of the 1954-55 IHL season.
-He stayed with the Jets until the completion of the 1955-56 season where he led the league in goals scored (64) and points (118) before spending a season with the New Westminster Royals of the Western Hockey League.
-After playing three games with the Royals, Roberge returned to the Jets for the 1957-58 season.
+Roberge spent the majority of his career with the Johnstown Jets, joining the team at the start of the 1954–55 IHL season.
+He stayed with the Jets until the completion of the 1955–56 season where he led the league in goals scored (64) and points (118) before spending a season with the New Westminster Royals of the Western Hockey League.
+After playing three games with the Royals, Roberge returned to the Jets for the 1957–58 season.
 Roberge would lead the Jets with 37 goals but finished second in EHL scoring that season, finishing only one point behind linemate Don Hall and nine points behind Ken Coombes.